AveryEMcG/EventCalendar/README.md

 * Users must refresh page to get newest data, auto-refresh should be implemented before rolling to production.
 * The database comes pre-populated with some events
 * Overnight events are displayed by the calendar module as lines at the top of the screen - this can be confusing
+* Various other smaller misc TODOs marked in-place in the code